farahshih/Grocery-Retail-Data-Analysis/Func_AggSales.md

 #### 3. Merge sales table and upc table into one data frame
 **- Parameter :**
-``data``: a cleaned data frame of weekly sales data of a specific category
+``data``: a cleaned data frame of weekly sales of a specific category
 ``upc``: a cleaned data frame of all upc information
 **- Return :**
 a full data frame of weekly sales data and upc information